CTMarius/protractorStarterKit/README.md

 ### Components:

-This setup uses Protractor in combination with Cucumber, Chai as an assertion library, Grunt as a task runner and the protractor-multiple-cucumber-html-reporter as a reporting library.
+This setup uses Protractor in combination with Cucumber, Grunt as a task runner and the protractor-multiple-cucumber-html-reporter as a reporting library.
+Chai was also added as an extra assertion library.

 Protractor is an end-to-end test framework for Angular and AngularJS applications, but it can also be used for non-angular applications by simply disabling the wait for angular.
 When used for Angular applications, protractor will